Conditional Gradient Methods: Why Frank–Wolfe algorithms?

 When the feasible region $\mathcal{X}$ admits fast linear optimization, the method of choice becomes the Frank–Wolfe algorithm \citep{fw56}, also known as Conditional Gradient algorithm \citep{polyak66cg}, a simple projection-free first-order algorithm for constrained convex optimization problems, requiring a comparable number of linear minimizations as the number of projections needed by projection-based first-order methods.
 Thus the actual cost of these projection-free methods is much lower.
 Frank–Wolfe methods avoid projection by moving towards but not beyond an extreme point obtained via linear minimization, which obviously ensures staying within the feasible region $\mathcal{X}$.
 One of the most striking examples highlighting the advantage of projection-free methods is probably the spectrahedron, where projections require the computation of a full SVD (singular value decomposition), whereas for the LMO the computation of the largest eigenvector is enough, e.g., via the Lanczos method.
 Some other practical problems for which projections are costly are matrix completion \citep{freund2017extended}, network routing \citep{leblanc1985improved}, and finding a maximum matching \citep{GraphMatching16}.

 To provide an (incomplete) comparison, in Table~\ref{tab:lmo} we present complexities of linear minimization and projection onto the $\ell_p$-ball, the nuclear norm ball (also called spectrahedron), the flow polytope, and the Birkhoff polytope (see Example~\ref{ex:Birkhoff}).
 The matching polytope is not included in the table, as no (either theoretical or practical) efficient projection algorithm is known, however it has a practical, efficient polynomial time linear minimization algorithm \citep{edmonds1965maximum} despite all LP formulations having an exponential number of inequalities (in the number of nodes of the underlying graph).
 The table is from \citet{combettes21complexity} except the complexities for the flow polytope, which are from original research papers \citet{vegh2016flow,orlin1983flow}.
+There is also an old algorithm by Wolfe for projections to an arbitrary polytope in the Euclidean norm, somewhat similar to the Away-step Frank–Wolfe algorithm, see \citet{WolfeNearest0976}, which unfortunately has an exponential worst-case bound, see \citet{WolfeMinNorm2020}.

 Another important property of conditional gradient algorithms is the way the iterates are usually built, namely as convex combinations of extremal points (e.g., vertices in the case of polytopes).
 In fact, most Frank–Wolfe algorithms add (at most) one extremal point per iteration to the representation.
 This typically leads to sparse iterates, which is important in many applications.
 A classical example is optimization over the nuclear norm ball, where in each iteration a single rank-$1$ matrix is added, so that after $t$ iterations, we obtain an approximation or solution with rank at most $t+1$ (see Examples~\ref{example:lazy_comparison}, \ref{example:CGS_cvx} and \ref{ex:online-matrix}).
 Another classical example is the approximate Carathéodory problem, where a point contained in a compact convex set is to be approximated as a convex combination of a small number of extremal points and the object of study here is the sparsity vs.~approximation error trade-off, see Example~\ref{ex:approx_Caratheodory}.